Miju Mishmi tribe: Jewelry

-British India silver coins and Yunnan silver coins are used for necklaces and cane rings are sometimes worn below the knee.
+Thin silver forehead plates called lenchi and large ear plugs in the shape of trumpets are characteristic, and rich girls often wear numerous silver hoops round the neck.
+British India silver coins and Yunnan silver coins are used for necklaces by the Miju women. and cane rings are sometimes worn below the knee.
 The hair is worn long and often tied up in a small puggaree.